 It is expected that all children arrive at school by 8.30 am so that all necessary preparations can be made for the day's work.
+Students are required to sit in year level cohorts when they arrive at school until the first bell at 8.35am.
 It is also expected that all children depart from the school grounds immediately upon dismissal and proceed directly home, unless waiting for a bus, attending an arranged practice or special parental arrangements have been made.
 Children waiting longer than normal are required to report to the Corporate and Student Services Unit.